abitofhelp/hybrid_lib_ada/README.md

 ## Overview

-Hybrid Lib Ada is a demonstration library showcasing **hybrid DDD/Clean/Hexagonal architecture** with dependency inversion, ports & adapters, and Result monad error handling in Ada 2022.
+hybrid_lib_ada is a demonstration library showcasing **hybrid DDD/Clean/Hexagonal architecture** with dependency inversion, ports & adapters, and Result monad error handling in Ada 2022.
 This is a library-only crate designed to be embedded in applications, with support for both desktop and embedded platforms.

 ## Features